ShZil/network-utilities/Scanner/README.md

 [16:07] UDP Port Scan isn't done yet, so remove it, because it won't be done by the time for presenting.

 [16:20] Added `LiveICMP.drawio`, and converted to PNG.

+[18:23] Quickly implement `TCP Ports` scan.
+All the code is already there, just need to redirect I/O:
+Inputs -- from `gui.dialogs.get_string`, not `input`.
+Outputs -- to `NetworkStorage.SpecialInformation`, not `print`.

+[18:29] Suggestion: add the ability to run multiple TCP Port scans on different devices, in the same time.

+[18:38] Debugged `TCP Ports` and updated its DB entry.